 - MEMORY PUZZLE – Teams will be provided with a bag of three dimensional puzzle pieces which must be reassembled at this time.
 All team members, the completed puzzle, watermelon and bucket must make it into the finish circle at which point the team’s finish time will be documented.

-There is a base price of $600 to launch your private Battle of the Bighorn.
-In addition to the base price, the cost is $79 per person.
-We require a minimum of three teams which may have from five to seven participants per team depending on water level.
-The maximum for this event is ten teams.
+A minimum of three teams is required with five to seven participants per team depending on water level.
+Maximum ten teams.
 Time of year will dictate the need for wetsuits which are available at an additional cost.
 Prize package, post race catered party, and photo / video packages incur additional cost and are listed below.
 A suggested guide gratuity of $15 per person will be added to all quotes.